vserova/book/pages/ch_datamod.md

 #### Introduction

-A sequence alignment is a mapping of the coordinates of one <span class="nctnt ncbi-type">Bioseq</span> onto the coordinates of one or more other <span class="nctnt ncbi-type">Bioseq</span>s.
+A sequence alignment is a mapping of the coordinates of one `Bioseq` onto the coordinates of one or more other `Bioseq`s.
 Such a mapping may be associated with a score and/or a method for doing the alignment.
 An alignment can be generated algorithmically by software or manually by a scientist.
-The <span class="nctnt ncbi-type">Seq-align</span> object is designed to capture the final result of the process, not the process itself.
+The `Seq-align` object is designed to capture the final result of the process, not the process itself.

-A <span class="nctnt ncbi-type">Seq-align</span> is one of the forms of <span class="nctnt ncbi-type">Seq-annot</span> and is as acceptable a sequence annotation as a feature table. <span class="nctnt ncbi-type">Seq-align</span>s would normally be "packaged" in a <span class="nctnt ncbi-type">Seq-annot</span> for exchange with other tools or databases so the alignments can be identified and given a title.
+A `Seq-align` is one of the forms of `Seq-annot` and is as acceptable a sequence annotation as a feature table. `Seq-align`s would normally be "packaged" in a `Seq-annot` for exchange with other tools or databases so the alignments can be identified and given a title.

 The most common sequence alignment is from one sequence to another with a one to one relationship between the aligned residues of one sequence with the residues of the other (with allowance for gaps).
-Two types of <span class="nctnt ncbi-type">Seq-align</span> types, <span class="nctnt ncbi-type">Dense-seg</span> and <span class="nctnt ncbi-type">Dense-diag</span> are specifically for this type of alignment.
-The <span class="nctnt ncbi-type">Std-seg</span>, on the other hand, is very generic and does not assume that the length of one aligned region is necessarily the same as the other.
-This permits expansion and contraction of one <span class="nctnt ncbi-type">Bioseq</span> relative to another, which is necessary in the case of a physical map <span class="nctnt ncbi-type">Bioseq</span> aligned to a genetic map <span class="nctnt ncbi-type">Bioseq</span>, or a sequence <span class="nctnt ncbi-type">Bioseq</span> aligned with any map <span class="nctnt ncbi-type">Bioseq</span>.
+Two types of `Seq-align` types, `Dense-seg` and `Dense-diag` are specifically for this type of alignment.
+The `Std-seg`, on the other hand, is very generic and does not assume that the length of one aligned region is necessarily the same as the other.
+This permits expansion and contraction of one `Bioseq` relative to another, which is necessary in the case of a physical map `Bioseq` aligned to a genetic map `Bioseq`, or a sequence `Bioseq` aligned with any map `Bioseq`.

-All the forms of <span class="nctnt ncbi-type">Seq-align</span> are composed of segments.
+All the forms of `Seq-align` are composed of segments.
 Each segment is an aligned region which contains only sequence or only a gap for any sequence in the alignment.
 Below is a three dimensional alignment with six segments:

         Seq-ids
         id=100        AAGGCCTTTTAGAGATGATGATGATGATGA